suchapalaver/rust-http-lambda/README.md

 # Rust HTTP Lambda

-`rust-http-lambda` is for testing response times of lambda running on Rust.

 ## Building and Deploying

 The easiest way to start writing Lambda functions with Rust is by using [Cargo Lambda](https://www.cargo-lambda.info/),